 The Company generates most of its revenue through e-commerce portals to consumers, as well as wholesale distribution of its products and accessories to dealers/distributors and retail stores.
 The Company also sells products to large end-users such as private security companies and law enforcement agencies.
 The Company does not manufacture or sell any products regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives or for military applications.
 Revenue is recognized upon transfer of control of goods to the customer, which generally occurs when title to goods is passed and risk of loss transfers to the customer.
 Depending on the contract terms, transfer of control is upon shipment of goods to or upon the customer's pick-up of the goods.
 Payment terms to customers other than e-commerce customers are generally 30-60 days for established customers, whereas new wholesale and large end-user customers have prepaid terms for their first order.
 The amount of revenue recognized is net of returns and discounts that the Company offers to its customers.
-Products purchased include a standard warranty that cannot be purchased separately.
+Products purchased separately.
 This allows customers to return defective products for repair or replacement within one year of sale.
 The Company also sells an extended warranty for the same terms over three years.
-The extended 3-year warranty can be purchased separately from the product and is classified as a service warranty.
-Since a warranty for the first year after sale is included and non-separable from all launcher purchases, the Company considers this extended warranty to represent a service obligation during the second and third years after sale.
+The extended 3-year warranty can be purchased separately rom the first year after sale is included and non-separable from all launcher purchases, the Company considers this extended warranty to represent a service obligation during the second and third years after sale.
+Therefore, the Company accumulates billings of these transactions on the balance sheet as deferred revenue, to be recognized on a straight-line basis during the second and third year after sale.
 The Company recognizes an estimated reserve based on its analysis of historical experience, and an evaluation of current market conditions.